getbeyondpay/docs/source/index.html.md

 TokenPay.js is the JavaScript library for building online or mobile checkout flows with Beyond Pay Gateway.
 With it, you can collect sensitive data from the cardholder and create tokens for securely sending the data to your server.

 TokenPay.js provides a ready-made UI component for collecting the sensitive card data from the user.
-TokenPay.js then tokenizes the information without ever having to touch your server.
+TokenPay.js then tokenizes the information without it ever having to touch your server.

 The TokenPay.js UI component includes: